-The following policies and procedures have been updated and adopted in order to maintain more attractive grounds, ease the maintenance problems and use the maintenance funds more efficiently.
+The following policies and procedures have been updated to maintain more attractive grounds and use the maintenance funds more efficiently.
 Your observance of these policies will be of mutual benefit to both the owners/shareholders and the Association.

-The Pilot Point Community Cemetery Association Board of Directors has sole governance of the cemetery and reserves the right to make, amend or change any policies deemed necessary to inform the shareholders and to do this in a timely fashion.
-Enforcement of the following policies and procedures is left to the discretion of the Officers and/or Board of Directors or its Sexton.
+The Pilot Point Community Cemetery Association Board of Directors has sole governance of the cemetery and reserves the right to makes, amend or change any policies deemed necessary to inform the shareholders and to do this in a timely fashion.
+Enforcement of the following policies and procedures is left to the discretion of the Officers and/or Board of Directors.

-2. Where concrete curbs already exist around lots or graves, newly installed memorial markers or concrete pads must butt against the existing curb.
+2. Newly installed memorial markers or concrete pads must butt against any existing curb.
 Family memorial markers will be considered on an individual basis.
-(Adopted: 23 Nov 1998)

-3. All excess concrete and other debris left from setting memorial markers must be removed from the cemetery premises by installing party using the same.
-(Adopted: 23 Nov 1998)
+3. Removal of excess concrete and other debris left from setting memorial markers is the sole responsibility of the installing party.

-1. All Funeral Homes who bury in Pilot Point Community Cemetery are responsible for the following (Revised: 31 Mar 2008):
+10. Funeral homes who use the Pilot Point Community Cemetery are responsible for the following:

-11. The Association requires a minimum of a Concrete Box grave liner for all standard burials.
+11. The Association requires a minimum of a Concrete box grave liner for all standard burials.

-3. Payment for burial spaces must be by cash or check at the time of purchase.
-No Credit, No Exceptions.
+15. Payment for burial spaces must be made by cash or check at the time of purchase.

-4. The Pilot Point Police Department is hereby authorized to enforce all laws within the boundaries of Pilot Point Community Cemetery relating to vandalism and other miscellaneous crimes.
-Motorbikes, four-wheelers, dumping of debris, consumption of alcoholic beverages and the use of illegal narcotics and/or illegal drugs are specifically prohibited in the cemetery.
+16. The Pilot Point Police Dept. is hereby authorized to enforce all laws within the Cemetery relating to vandalism and other miscellaneous crimes.
+Motorbikes, four-wheelers, dumping of debris, consumption of alcoholic beverages, and the use of illegal narcotics/drugs are specifically prohibited in the cemetery.

 Pilot Point Community Cemetery Association is a non-profit organization chartered in 1990.
 If anyone would like to help in the upkeep and preservation of the cemetery, donations may be sent to P. O. Box 65, Pilot Point, Texas 76258.